aarodrigues/blockchain_notary_solidity/README.md

 ### Prerequisites

-This project was build on linux operational system using NodeJS, NPM, Webpack, Infura, Ganache, Web3js and Truffle Framework, but once this package was installed it should work fine and all systems.
+This project was build on linux operational system using NodeJS v10.15.1, NPM 6.9.0, Infura, Web3js and Truffle Framework v5.0.5.

 ### Installing